 Jon H. Robertson

 Jon Robertson, Dean of the Lynn University Conservatory of Music in Boca Raton, Florida, and conductor of the Redlands Symphony in California, has enjoyed a remarkable career.
-A native of Jamaica and the son of a minister who was a pianist and organist, Jon came to America at age four when his father required medical care available only in California.
-He quickly gained a reputation as a child prodigy in piano, debuting by age ten as a concert pianist in Town Hall, New York.
+Born in Kingston, Jamaica, on December 3, 1942, and the son of a minister who was a pianist and organist, Jon came to America at age four when his father required medical care available only in California.
+He quickly gained a reputation as a child prodigy in piano, debuting at age nine as a concert pianist in Town Hall, New York.

 During study with Ethel Leginska in Los Angeles, where he would often have lessons every day, Robertson played numerous recitals that established his reputation as a brilliant pianist and led to a full scholarship to attend the Juilliard School of Music, beginning his studies there at age seventeen.
 He completed B.M., M.S., and D.M.A. degrees in piano there, studying under full scholarship for six consecutive years with Beveridge Webster.
 He completed his doctorate as a Ford Foundation Scholar.